 Nevertheless, one thing is sure for these two lovebirds.
 The fact that both lovers (Grace and Patson) are destined to be together.

-Patson Daka Personal Life:
+Patson Daka Personal Life away from Football:

-First and Foremost, he is a good singer.
+First and foremost, he is a good singer.
 If football had not worked out, Patson might have probably picked up a career in Gospel singing.
 Watch the video of his amazing voice.

 Away from everything football, he is the type who finds it easy to strike a balance between his football and spending time with his lover and family members.